 Pan-Exotica / Tokyo

-First 1995 hardcover edition of Hans Bellmer's surrealist masterpiece, The Doll, a beautiful photo book published only in Japan, comprised entirely of all of the known photographic images of "La Poupee" — Hans Bellmer's articulated, anatomically amorphous Surrealist doll, reconfigured and captured through Bellmer's intimate hand-painted photographic images.
+2004 edition of the 1995 Japanese book of Hans Bellmer's surrealist masterpiece, The Doll, a beautiful photo book published only in Japan, with both editions long out-of-print, comprised entirely of all the known photographic images of "La Poupee" — Hans Bellmer's articulated, anatomically amorphous Surrealist doll, reconfigured and captured through Bellmer's intimate hand-painted photographic images.
 "La Poupee" acquired iconic status as perhaps the purest exemplification of the Surrealist ideal of "convulsive beauty."
 Bellmer constructed his first doll in the early 1930s.
 André Breton and Paul Eluard described it as "the first and only Surrealist object with a universal, provocative power".
-Wordless, this lovely volume is photographs-only, reproduced in colour and black and white.
+Almost wordless, this lovely volume is photographs-only, reproduced in colour and black and white.
 Designed by Jun Takechi.

 German artist Hans Bellmer (1902—1975) was one of the most subversive artists associated with Surrealism, famous—notorious, even—for his erotic engravings, objects and photographs.
 Many of Bellmer's works were inspired by the literary works of Comte de Lautréamont and Georges Bataille, amongst others.

-Softcover, 335 pages, 22.5 x 16 cm
+Softcover, 320 pages, 20.3 x 13.3 cm

 1st Edition, Out of print title / used / very good